alexandreiabattles/content-ops-starter/content/pages/home.md

         subtitle: IS ...
         text: >
           **A C T I O N  :** We are a community with more action, ancient world is within us !!!.
-In Alexandreia you will find three armies, which will be subject to fighting.We also encourage you to participate in other activities such as roleplay, RP events and open raids.
+In Alexandreia you will find three armies **(Eagles-Sexta-Kelts)**, which will be subject to fighting.We also encourage you to participate in other activities such as roleplay, RP events and open raids.
         image:
           type: ImageBlock
           url: /images/Machimoi_sketch.bmp